garrandall/popular-music-data/tracks/moving-mountains-usher.md

 You never believe when I say, and I never believe it when you say I love you, and I shouldn't complain about it
 I should take it like a man and walk up out it
-Cause we will never be the same, ooh
+Cause we will never be the same, oh
 I've been standing in gas and you have been the flame